OpenAPITools/openapi-generator/samples/client/petstore/kotlin-default-values-multiplatform/README.md

 <a name="documentation-for-authorization"></a>
 ## Documentation for Authorization

-All endpoints do not require authorization.
+Endpoints do not require authorization.